Counseling Psychology Faculty

 Richard Lightsey, Ph.D., University of Maryland (1992).
 Interests: resilience, the relationship between stress and depression, stress and coping strategies.

 Laura Reid Marks, Ph.D., Purdue University (2015).
-Interests include: career development in disadvantaged college populations (e.g., first generation college students, racial/ethnic minorities), sexual health disparities, and immigrant mental health.
+Research interests are: racial microaggressions and their influence on mental health and health behaviors, and career development in disadvantaged college populations (e.g., first generation college students, racial/ethnic minorities, women).

 Elin Ovrebo, Ph.D., The University of Memphis (2009).
 Current interests are international issues in Counseling Psychology, LGBT counseling, social justice, and gender.